Baptisms – also known as Christenings

 Marrying in church is personal, meaningful, spiritual and beautiful, just as you want it to be.
 Getting married in church has just got easier thanks to a change in the law.
 Find out more at yourchurchwedding.org

 If you are interested in getting married at St Wilfrid’s then please contact Val at firstname.lastname@example.org.

 The loss of a loved one can be a time of great grief, shock, stress, and sometimes anger.
 Holding a funeral in a Christian church can be an opportunity to express some of those emotions in the context of a loving community, and receive support at a lonely and difficult time.

 A funeral is used to mark the end of a person's life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend the person into God's keeping.
 These can be a small, quiet ceremony or a large occasion in a packed church.

 The first step in organising a funeral is to contact a funeral director, who will make all the practical arrangements on your behalf.
-If you would like one of the clergy at St Wilfrid’s to conduct the funeral service of your loved one, either at Church or a Crematorium, or if you’d like to hold the service here, please contact the Church Office or speak with your funeral director.
+If you would like one of the clergy at St Wilfrid’s to conduct the funeral service of your loved one, either at Church or a Crematorium, or if you’d like to hold the service here, please contact Val at email@example.com or speak with your funeral director.

 Please visit churchofenglandfunerals.org for more information about how the Church of England can support you.